 We are making significant progress with our campaign to eliminate gestation crates.

 Animals on factory farms never breathe fresh air or feel grass beneath their feet.
-Your generous gift will support our efforts to improve their lives and those of other animals in need.
+Your generous gift will support our efforts to improve their lives and other animals in need.